Active Silicon AI Series part 6: Artificial Intelligence and embedded vision revolutionizing wearable device capabilitiesMarch 7, 2018

 Similar technology is also being employed to improve the experiences of the visually impaired.
 In October 2017, Orcam launched its MyEye version 2.
 This small and lightweight smart camera can be attached to a pair of glasses and allows those with limited or no sight to identify objects and faces, and even to read print by simply pointing at it.
 The device uses established optical character reading (OCR) technology to read text aloud, and applying AI algorithms to face recognition enables the wearer to tell the difference between men and women, and to identify particular people and items that have been learnt.

 On the industrial side, companies such as Picavi and Vuzix are successfully offering smart glasses featuring AR and VR to aid warehouse picking and other services in the field.
 Picavi have tailored their product solely towards supply chain optimization, boasting savings of 30% in time spent selecting items for packing.
-Vuzix target a broader scope of industries and their basic range M100 glasses offer connectivity via Micro USB, Wi-Fi and Bluetooth but battery life is more limited to a maximum of just one hour when using the display, camera and high CPU loading options continuously.
+Vuzix target a broader scope of industries and their range of M400C glasses offer connectivity via Micro USB, Wi-Fi and Bluetooth.

 Wearables are also highly developed in the defence sector.
 Body-mounted sensors and cameras monitoring soldiers’ heart rates, body temperatures, locations and surroundings are combined with AR and VR applications to allow remote assistance from more experienced soldiers or doctors.
 Additionally, data from wearable sensors is being manipulated using AI to create even more responsive and realistic training scenarios.
 Image processing technologies are being developed to better identify targets, including the use of facial recognition to distinguish human targets.
 Devices with vision and AI capabilities embedded mean that soldiers and security forces can operate in areas beyond the range of Wi-Fi or other connectivity.
 While the reality of an autonomous military is a way off yet (and, of course, rather alarming), it’s perhaps gratifying to know that the millions of dollars being invested in research in this area will benefit us all in some way, shape or form in another sector.